-Having blood available to carry out transfusions is crucial during an emergency: unfortunately blood requires special treatment, it must be refrigerated and always having it "ready to use is not easy", but how would the situation change if the medical staff were equipped with packs of powdered blood to mix with water for immediate use?
+Having blood available to carry out transfusions is crucial during an emergency: unfortunately blood requires special treatment, it must be refrigerated and always having it "ready to use is not easy", but how would the situation change if the medical staff were equipped with packs of powdered blood to be mixed with water for immediate use?

 The ongoing project has produced an artificial blood surrogate, called ErythroMer: this is an embryonic result that has nevertheless achieved significant results in tests on mice.
 Studies have shown that ErythroMer it is able to properly release oxygen into tissues just like normal blood, and doctors have been able to "revive" rats in shock that had lost 40% of their blood.